-Note: The download is not restricted to filters and audit age.
-Thus, if you want to avoid, that an administrator can see older logs, you need to disallow downloading the data.
+Note: The download is not restricted to filters, hidden columns and audit age.
+Thus, if you want to avoid, that an administrator can see older logs or columns, hidden by hide_audit_columns, you need to disallow downloading the data.
 Otherwise he may download the audit log and look at older entries manually.